jchatel/quickmail-next-docs/integrations/integrating-quickmail-with-mailflow.md

 # Integrating QuickMail with Mailflow

-**Note:** You need to create an account in [MailFlow](https://www.mailflow.io/) to use the integration with QuickMail.
-If you don't have an account set up yet, please check out this [Quick Setup Guide](https://help.mailflow.io/article/428-getting-started).

 Our QuickMail integration allows users to automatically sync their inbox deliverability scores from Mailflow to QuickMail.
 The inbox deliverability scores are based on the auto-warmer emails sent from Mailflow.

 With this, users won't have to frequently login to Mailflow to monitor the deliverability scores of their inboxes.

+**Note:** You need to create an account in [MailFlow](https://www.mailflow.io/) to use the integration with QuickMail.

+When creating an account with Mailflow, you'll be required to add your card details, but you won't be charged automatically.
+This is by design, to prevent spammers from abusing the system.
+It's not something we can bypass, unfortunately.

+If you don't have an account set up yet, please check out this [Quick Setup Guide](https://help.mailflow.io/article/428-getting-started).

 ## How does the integration work?